arshidkv12/cmsget/README.md

 Signle click WordPress installation for cloud or vps.

-Coonect your server by ssh then enter following comment.
+Conect your server by ssh then enter following comment.

 Now your WordPress is installed.